Choosing Organic: Better for you and the planet!

 - Organics don’t inhibit the growth of super strains

 Nature always adapts.
 Spraying chemicals to kill bugs only makes them grow, adapt to overcome the horrible toxins we use to kill them.
 There will always be something that eats the plant, and it will continue to grow and adapt until we no longer have control over it.
-The toxins we use will eventually become ineffective and plants and pests will become much more harmful.
+The chemicals we use will eventually become ineffective and plants and pests will become much more harmful.

 - Organic farming supports pollinators